orblivion/offline-cryptoparty/crypto_before.md

 Simply save them, labeled, in a text file that you will bring to the party.
 Some are known as SHA-1 sums, and the others are known as PGP fingerprints.

 Since this is for the sake of verifying untrusted information, you should go straight to the source, rather than this not-so-trusted page.
-(Especially if the host of the party sent you to this page).
+(Especially if the host of the party sent you here).
 So, instead, this will guide you to how to find it from official pages.

 ### 1) GPG4Win SHA-1 sum